 All property, flood, or casualty insurance settlement amounts for loss to dwellings are deducted from the applicant's funding assistance award.
 Private insurance payments for contents or other expenses are not deducted from the applicant's funding assistance award.
 Insurance proceeds are initially determined by the Program through applicant provided information.
 Program applicants will authorize the Program to contact third-party private insurance providers to verify information provided by the applicants within their applications.
-Third-party re-verification will only occur if the applicant self-attests a claim was filed and cannot provide a claim summary.
+Third-party re-verification will

-26 84 FR 28836 reads: "Grantees that received a CDBG-DR grant in response to a DRRA Qualifying Disaster may revise awards to applicant with undisbursed subsidized loan assistance from SBA or other sources to provide additional CDBG-DR assistance.
+28 84 FR 28836 reads: "Grantees that received a CDBG-DR grant in response to a DRRA Qualifying Disaster may revise awards to applicant with undisbursed subsidized loan assistance from SBA or other sources to provide additional CDBG-DR assistance.
 The amount of additional CDBG-DR assistance must be based on a revised DOB analysis that excludes accepted but undisbursed loan amounts from total assistance when calculating the maximum CDBG-DR award.